 The Federal Reserve Bank of New York works to promote sound and well-functioning financial systems and markets through its provision of industry and payment services, advancement of infrastructure reform in key markets and training and educational support to international institutions.

 The Outreach and Education function engages, empowers and educates the Second District communities that the Bank serves, especially civic leaders, students, educators, small business owners, policymakers and the general public.
 It furthers the Bank's commitment to the region by listening to the communities we serve and leveraging our unique attributes to positively impact school and university programs, as well as analysis and research.

 We empirically investigate predictions from alternative intermediary asset pricing theories.
-The theories differ in their use of intermediary equity or leverage as pricing factors or forecasting variables.
+The theories distinguish themselves in their use of intermediary equity or leverage as pricing factors or forecasting variables.
 We find strong support for a parsimonious dynamic pricing model based on broker-dealer leverage as the return forecasting variable and shocks to broker-dealer leverage as a cross-sectional pricing factor.
-The model performs well in comparison to other intermediary asset pricing models as well as benchmark pricing models, and extends the cross-sectional results of Adrian, Etula, and Muir (2013) to a dynamic setting.
+The model performs well in comparison to other intermediary asset pricing models as well as benchmark pricing models, and extends the cross-sectional results by Adrian, Etula, and Muir (2013) to a dynamic setting.